Who can file for an elderly or vulnerable adult protection order?

 - s/he believes you are in immediate danger of abuse; and

-The officer does not have to arrest the abuser to request an order on your behalf, and may file at any time of day.4
+The officer does not have to arrest the abuser to request an order on your behalf, and the officer can file at any time of the day or night.4

 1 Tenn.
 Code § 71-6-124(a)(1)(C)